saterrrr/saterrrr/README.md

 </div>

-### <div align="center">I'm Bartosz, a Software developer from Poland 👨‍💻 Open to remote offers 🚀</div>
+### <div align="center">I'm Bartosz, a Software/DevOps Engineer from Poland, interested in cloud technologies 👨‍💻 Open to remote offers 🚀</div>

 - 🔭 Most of my repositories sadly are private, but I'm working on creating some public ones

-- 🌱 I’m currently learning AWS and DevOps
+- 🌱 I’m currently a Junior Software/DevOps Engineer at Digatus

-- 🤩 I'd love to become a Cloud / DevOps or Backend Engineer

 - ⚡ My hobbies apart from anything IT related are cryptocurrencies, gaming/esports and gym